 Every time a payment is recorded against an order or return it will be listed at Sales > Order payments.

 If necessary, the accounting for the payment will also be created and the customer/supplier financial balance updated in the accounting module.

-Note: Where a payment is recorded in the accounting module and is not related to an order, no entry is seen on the order payment reports.
+Note: Customer payments and receipts can be created in the accounting module which are not related to an order.
+For these, no entry is seen on the order payment reports.

 Marking an order as paid